WVUHPC/Modern-Fortran/_episodes/41-Advanced-MPI.md

 </div>

 The ``MPI_Bcast`` and ``MPI_Reduce`` operations have more complex analogs that are very useful in a variety of algorithms.
-Just like ``MPI_Bcast`` and ``MPI_Reduce``, the benefit of using these routines, instead of point-to-point messages, is not only syntactical convenience, but also much better efficiency.
+Just like ``MPI_Bcast`` and ``MPI_Reduce``, the benefit of using these routines, instead of point-to-point messages, is not only syntactical convenience but also much better efficiency.
 They allow for swaths of data to be distributed from a root process to all other available processes, or data from all processes can be collected at one process.
 These operators can eliminate the need for a surprising amount of boilerplate code via two functions:
 Keep in mind that these are called "collective" because every PE in the communicator must call these routines at the same time.